Fiordland National Park | A Complete Guide

 Fjords in New Zealand

 New Zealand’s most iconic fjord is Milford Sound.
-Tucked away in the depths of Fiordland National Park, this fjord New Zealand is part of Te Wahipounamu, the UNESCO World Heritage site.
+Tucked away in the depths of Fiordland National Park, this fjord is part of Te Wahipounamu, the UNESCO World Heritage site.
 It is the unofficial ‘eighth wonder of the world’ and a favourite amongst visitors to the country.

 For a more adventurous experience of one of the fjords in New Zealand, Doubtful Sound is equally spectacular with half of the visitors.
 Teeming with life, you’ll see an abundance of native flora blooming, New Zealand fur seals and Fiordland crested penguins going about their day.